mlangc/flaky-tests-finder/README.md

-# scala-boilerplate
+# flaky-tests-finder
-Boilerplate for a typical SBT Scala project with Scala-IDE support
+Finds flaky tests in ScalaIDE

 ## Usage
-Clone or pull the project, adapt the SBT build files and the LICENSE according to your needs, run `$ sbt eclipse` and import everything into Scala-IDE.
+Clone the project, adapt `runTests.bash` and `FlakyTestsFinder` according to your needs and run `FlakyTestsFinder`.